groundgamela/mutual-aid-networks/README.md

 and copy and paste information into that file.

 #### The general development workflow is as follows:
-- Fork the Mutual-Aid-project admin repo
+- Fork the Mutual-Aid-Networks repo
 - Make changes to your forked repo
-- Send PRs from the forked repo to the main Mutual-Aid-project repo
+- Send PRs from the forked repo to the main Mutual-Aid-Networks repo

-#### Merging your changes to the main Mutual-Aid-project repo
+#### Merging your changes to the main Mutual-Aid-Networks repo
-1. update your forked master branch to match the main Mutual-Aid-project master branch:
+1. update your forked master branch to match the main Mutual-Aid-Networks master branch:
-- Set up the original Mutual-Aid-project admin repo as a remote (this only has to be done once):
+- Set up the original Mutual-Aid-Networks admin repo as a remote (this only has to be done once):
   `git remote add upstream https://github.com/townhallproject/admin.git`
   - To verify that the remote was added: `git remote -v`
 - `git checkout master`
 - `git pull upstream master`
-  - this brings all new content from the main Mutual-Aid-project repo into the current branch of your cloned repo
+  - this brings all new content from the main Mutual-Aid-Networks repo into the current branch of your cloned repo
 - `git push origin master`
   - this sends those changes to your fork